How to Set Up JSON API Integration Using Joget

 Joget makes integrations easier through its built-in API plugin (often called the JSON API plugin or JSON Tool).
 This plugin acts as the bridge between your Joget application and external web services.

 Instead of writing complex code to call an external API, you configure the plugin with the details of the API, and Joget handles the communication for you.
-Let’s break down what the Joget API plugin does and why it’s important.

 • Handles HTTP Connections: The plugin can send HTTP requests (GET, POST, PUT, DELETE, etc.) from Joget to an external API endpoint.
 It takes care of forming the request URL and sending the data out.